 7. Once your cakes are cooked, leave to cool and then lets start the gorgeous ganache!

-8. In a pan heat together the butter and sugar until very warm but not boiling.
+8. In a pan heat together the butter and cream until very warm but not boiling.
 Pour your melted mixture over the chopped white chocolate (chop the chocolate in to fairly small pieces so they melt) and leave for 2 mins then stir and make sure all chocolate has melted!
 (If your chocolate isn’t melting – like mine as I didn’t chop the chocolate – Just put the bowl over a pan of hot water and let it melt down)

 9. Leave your ganache to cool for a good hour then give it a good whip with a wooden spoon which should thicken it up nicely so you can pipe Pipe a little bit of ganache on top of your cakes, top with a raspberry and finely dust with icing sugar.
 There you have it, gorgeous elegant & romantic cakes